Phạm Phú Quốc: Military career

 On June 15, 1954, he volunteered to join the Air Force.
-He was sent to train at the French Air Force Officer Training School in Marrakech, Morocco.
+He was sent to train at the French Air Force Officer Training School in Marrakesh, Morocco.
 In early April 1955, he finished his graduation with the rank of first lieutenant.
 Returning to South Vietnam, he served in the Vietnamese National Army and was stationed at Bien Hoa Air Base.

 In November 1957, after more than a year serving in the Army of the Republic of Vietnam, he was promoted to second lieutenant.
 In early 1961, he was sent to study in the United States, to learn and fly the new generation aircraft of the United States Air Force for six months.
 On October 26, 1961, he was promoted to lieutenant and was appointed Chief of Operations of the 514th Fighter Squadron of the South Vietnamese Air Force in Bien Hoa.

 1962 Independence Palace bombing

 During President Ngô Đình Diệm's regime, political dissent intensified.
 As a result, on February 27, 1962, Quốc and his wingmate Nguyễn Văn Cử, who were flying A-1 Skyraiders, turned away from their routine military operation and headed to Saigon, where they bombed the Independence Palace, which resulted in the knocking down a corner of the palace.
-However, President Diem and his family managed to escape death.
+However, President Diệm and his family managed to escape death.
 Quốc's plane was hit by the anti-aircraft fire over Bạch Đằng River and he was forced to land on the Saigon River, near a security post in the Nha Be gas depot.
 He was arrested and imprisoned at Chi Hoa Prison, while Nguyễn Văn Cử escaped to Cambodia and took refuge there.